PachiEverywhere/Tonality-Based_Accompaniment-Guided_Automatic_Singing_Evaluation/README.md

 ## 📖 Citation

-If you use this repository, please cite:
+If you find this work useful, please cite:

 ```bibtex
 @inproceedings{hsieh2025interspeech,